 Either the UTD logo or the UT Dallas logo should be placed in the top left corner of the home page and linked to www.utdallas.edu.
 Please do not use the target function to open the home page link in a new window or tab.

 Due to its incorporation of the state of Texas shape, the UT Dallas logo requires minimum negative space and placement constraints.
-Developers wishing to incorporate the recently developed logo should consult the UT Dallas Web Templates page for accepted usage.
+Developers wishing to incorporate the logo should consult the UT Dallas Web Templates page for accepted usage.

 See the Logos page for more.

 The University's official colors are flame orange and eco green.
 You are expected to feature the University's colors prominently on your Web site.
 The University has identified seven secondary colors and six neutrals that you may also use.

 Searchability of the text of University web pages is of prime importance.
 It is important that you develop as much of your page using machine-readable text, (i.e., HTML text) as possible.
 This will aid Google and other search engines in the effective indexing of the content of your pages.
 The preferred sans serif font for HTML text is Arial.
 The preferred serif font is Times New Roman.

 The University has a preferred graphic font for identifying the school, academic program, administrative division and administrative departments: FF Din.
 This usage is specified for the graphic header at the top right of the page, especially in conjunction with the UT Dallas logo.